veden/Rampant/README.md

 # Version History

 0.15.18 -
+- Feature: Adds an item collector for things like alien artifacts
+- Improvement: Added checks for how many squads have been created to enfore global limit over all squad creation methods
+- Tweak: Increased breach multiplier from 10000 to 100000
 - Fixed: Current version wasn't be set causing the upgrade code to run repeatedly
 - Fixed: Neighbors function not correctly clearing its state between calls
+- Optimization: Reduced number of chunks processed per cycle from 500 to 400
+- Optimization: Reduced number of squads to regroup per cycle from 5 to 2
+- Optimization: Reduced number of chunks to scan per cycle from 6 to 5
+- Optimization: Added additional short circuits for chunk scoring

 0.15.17 -
 - Fixed: Remote call load issue. (https://github.com/veden/Rampant/issues/5)